trendmicro-frontend/tonic-ui/packages/codemod/README.md

 Updates the import locations for icon components within Tonic UI v2.

 In Tonic UI v2, icon components must be imported separately from the `@tonic-ui/react-icons` package.

-The diff should look like below:
+The diff should look like this:

 ```diff
  import { Badge, Icon } from '@tonic-ui/react';